DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 Jeanne reflexively caught in her arms falling down elven girl.

-_TL TODO:_ I'm a bit unsure what author means with next `それが仇`, `仇` reads as _ada_ and can mean various things like: ill intent, grudge or harm.
+_TL TODO:_ I'm a bit unsure what author means with `それが仇`, `仇` reads as _ada_ and can mean various things like: ill intent, grudge or harm.

 [So foolish.]